antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 The jiterpreter optimizes execution of interpreter bytecodes by replacing them with tiny blobs of WebAssembly code.
 By leveraging the interpreter as a baseline, we're able to optimize the most important parts of the app without having to handle more complex or obscure cases and without overly complicating the runtime.
 While the jiterpreter isn't a full JIT implementation, it significantly improves runtime performance without the size and build time overhead of AOT.
 The jiterpreter helps when using AOT too by optimizing cases where the runtime has to fallback to the interpreter.

-In .NET 8 Preview 2 The jiterpreter is automatically enabled for your Blazor WebAssembly Release builds.
-It is not yet supported in Debug builds or while debugging.
+In .NET 8 Preview 2 The jiterpreter is automatically enabled for your Blazor WebAssembly apps.
+You don't have to do anything extra to turn it on.

 The jiterpreter can significantly speed up the performance of low level operations.
 For example, the following micro benchmark test for `Span<byte>.Reverse()` and `String.Normalize()` ran **46.7%** and **86.9%** faster respectively: